 5. Website.
 The Alzheimer’s Association website contains a wealth of information regarding Alzheimer’s and related diseases.
 We will increase media impressions naming the Alzheimer's Association by 26 percent.

 6. Advocacy.
 The Alzheimer's Association will continue working across Minnesota and North Dakota to change the landscape of dementia care and services for those affected by Alzheimer’s disease and related dementias.

 7. Research.
 The Alzheimer's Association will continue to be a leader in the global fight for a world without Alzheimer’s.

 Community or Constituency Served

-Individuals affected by Alzheimer's and related dementias, as well as their caregivers, professional care partners and the greater community
+We serve individuals affected by Alzheimer's and related dementias, as well as their caregivers, professional care partners and the greater community.